Maxwell's equations: Ampère–Maxwell law

-Formulation in terms of electric and magnetic fields (microscopic or in vacuum version)
+Microscopic formulation in terms of electric and magnetic fields (in vacuum version)

 In the electric and magnetic field formulation there are four equations that determine the fields for given charge and current distribution.
 A separate law of nature, the Lorentz force law, describes how the electric and magnetic fields act on charged particles and currents.
 By convention, a version of this law in the original equations by Maxwell is no longer included.
 The vector calculus formalism below, the work of Oliver Heaviside, has become standard.
 It is rotationally invariant, and therefore mathematically more transparent than Maxwell's original 20 equations in x, y and z components.
 The relativistic formulations are more symmetric and Lorentz invariant.
 For the same equations expressed using tensor calculus or differential forms (see ').

 The differential and integral formulations are mathematically equivalent; both are useful.
 The integral formulation relates fields within a region of space to fields on the boundary and can often be used to simplify and directly calculate fields from symmetric distributions of charges and currents.
 On the other hand, the differential equations are purely local and are a more natural starting point for calculating the fields in more complicated (less symmetric) situations, for example using finite element analysis.